 Semi-skilled 2.
 Significant level of knowledge, with certificate, or higher qualification and experience or with substantial experience.
-Some autonomy of decisions, but within policy and procedures, the impact
+Some autonomy of decisions, but within policy and procedures, the impact of which may go beyond the immediate workplace.
+Supervision of lower Grades possible.
+Without being limited by the duties described in the Private Hospital Employees' (State) Award will include:

-General Services Officers Grade 4, Clerk Grade 2, Cook, Unqualified experienced Sterilising staff, Patient Care Orderly, Car Park Attendant, Handyperson, Trainee Anaesthetic Technician
+General Services Officers Grade 4, Clerk Grade 2, Cook, Patient Care Orderly, Car Park Attendant, Handyperson, Trainee Anaesthetic Technician